AlibabaCloudDocs/ots/intl.en-US/SDK Reference/.NET SDK/Search Index/Sorting and pagination.md

 # Sorting and pagination

 You can specify IndexSort when you create a search index and specify a sorting method when you query data.
-You can use Limit and Offset or Token for pagination.
+You can use limit and offset or tokens for pagination.

 ## Index sorting